 We get lots of calls along the following lines: “Thanks for the nappies, they work really well.
 My child has been invited to a sleepover with their friends but they don’t want to go because of the nappies - do you have something more discreet?”

-So many calls in fact that we have written a huge blog post about discreet bedwetting solutions for sleepovers.
+We get so many calls in fact that we have written a huge blog post about discreet bedwetting solutions for sleepovers.

 You can read our detailed thought process in the blog post, but our conclusions were:

 So if your child wets the bed and is going to a sleepover, wear the disposable nappy or pull-up with a KayCey® vest over the top, under normal PJs!